-Custodian
+• Custodian:

-As part of the management of the Fund's liabilities, subscription and redemption orders are centralised by BNP PARIBAS S.A. for units to be registered or units registered in EUROCLEAR and by IZNES for units to be registered or held in pure registered form in the Shared Electronic Registration System (French initials DEEP), with BNP PARIBAS S.A. acting as issuance account keeper.
+As part of the management of the Fund's liabilities, subscription and redemption orders are centralised by BNP PARIBAS S.A. for administered registered units or bearer units to be registered or units registered in EUROCLEAR and by IZNES for units to be registered or held in pure registered form in the Shared Electronic Registration System (French initials DEEP), with the aggregation of information relating to the keeping of the issuance account being carried out by BNP PARIBAS S.A.